Travel Tip: 6 Things that Hike Data Roaming Charges

 Why do you need to check emails when travelling on data roaming?

 There are not many personal emails these days with the advent of popular social media and chat apps.
 Even photos are shared through file sharing platforms.
 Personal mail accounts are usually filled with junks / spams, advertisements and, occasionally, transaction statements.
 There is no need and urgency to check for these when travelling on data roaming.
 The only possibility — work emails.

 In most cases, work emails are used to send attachments, so they requires data to download.
 Some apps will not automatically download attachments unless on requests but most will when the email is read.
 Due to bad email etiquette, most work emails will contain an image of the company logo.
 This image will get downloaded multiple times for every email read, including all replies and forwards within each email.

 It could be due to work nature that you need to check emails when on the move or it could be a work habit.
 But, you take leaves to travel, and it should be expected that you will be unreachable for that period.
 If you reply readily to every work emails, your clients and colleagues will know that you check emails when travelling and they will keep it up for all your future holidays.
 Give yourself a break.

-Moreover, companies do not allow claims on data roaming charges and prepaid card charges as it is difficult to justify how much data are used between work and personal (if a telco can list out how you use data in details, you will probably sue them for invasion of privacy).
+Moreover, companies do not allow claims on data roaming charges and prepaid card charges as it is difficult to justify how much data are used between work and personal (unlike voice calls, if a telco can list out how you use data in details, you will probably sue them for invasion of privacy).
 In other words, you will be paying to work on your travels.
 So, check emails only when there is WiFi.